phol/docs/content/en/docs/writing-markdown-latex/index.md

 diagram: true
 ---

-Rich content can be written in Academic using **Markdown**, [**LaTeX math**](https://en.wikibooks.org/wiki/LaTeX/Mathematics), and **Shortcodes**.
-This article gives an overview of the most common formatting options, including features that are exclusive to Academic.<!--more-->
+Rich content can be written in Wowchemy using **Markdown**, [**LaTeX math**](https://en.wikibooks.org/wiki/LaTeX/Mathematics), and **Shortcodes**.
+This article gives an overview of the most common formatting options, including features that are exclusive to Wowchemy.<!--more-->

 {{% alert note %}}
-*Shortcodes* are plugins which are bundled with Academic or inherited from [Hugo](http://gohugo.io/extras/shortcodes/).
+*Shortcodes* are plugins which are bundled with Wowchemy or inherited from [Hugo](http://gohugo.io/extras/shortcodes/).
 Additionally, **HTML** may be written in Markdown documents for advanced formatting.
 {{% /alert %}}

 ## Sub-headings